dylansdaniels/website_redesign/content/08_using_hnn_api/README.md

 <!--
-# Title: 6.
-Simulating Gamma Rhythms
+# Title: 7.
+Using the HNN API
 # Updated: 2024-01-16
 #
 # Contributors: